-At the end of the reporting period PREMIUM has reinsurance recoverables arising from its Quota Share, Surplus Treatyand facultative reinsurance arrangements.
+At the end of the reporting period PREMIUM has reinsurance recoverables arising from its Quota Share arrangement.
 Such items are calculated on a consistent basis with gross technical reserves, reflecting best estimates of both expired and unexpired risks, converted to cash flows and discounted at the appropriate risk free rate.